smartSenseSolutions/Gaia-X-Compliance-Service/README.md

 Copy the certificate from `cert.pem` into `gx-compliance/src/static/.well-known/x509CertificateChain.pem`.
-Replace the the existing certificate chain with the generated `cert.pem`.
+Replace the existing certificate chain with the generated `cert.pem`.